nelskev/nelskev.github.io/parallaxSite/readMe.md

 Webpage appears poor quality on mobile view due to large navbar.

-When using Firefox, warning appears regarding scroll-based positioning.
-I am not sure if this warning appears on other browsers, and I have not experienced any issues from a consumer perspective caused by this.
+In browser console, warning appears regarding scroll-based positioning.
+I have not experienced any issues from a consumer perspective caused by this.

 #myBtn and toggle light/dark mode button do not change colors based on chosen mode.